Help lower teen smoking rates.

 Keeping your child tobacco free can seem daunting, but it doesn’t have to be.
 Your attitude, actions and opinions play a huge role in helping your children make the right choices when it comes to tobacco.
 With your guidance, you can protect your children and improve the health of our state.

-Click here for more tips on talking to your kids.
+Click here for more tips on talking with your kids.

 For more information on youth tobacco use.